isbeorn/nina.docs/docs/tabs/sequence.md

     ![](../images/tabs/Sequencebuttons.JPG)
     From left to right:
     * Adds a new row to the sequence (new rows will be defaulted to the previous one)
-    * Deletes the acrtive sequence entry
+    * Deletes the active sequence entry
     * Resets the progress of the selected sequence entry to 0
     * Moves the selected entry up
     * Moves the selected entry down
-    * Saves Sequence as a XML file in the specifed folder
+    * Saves Sequence as a XML file in the specified folder
     * Saves Sequence As
     * Loads a saved Sequence.
 The opened sequence's settings will overwrite all settings in the current sequence.